+King Award

-Piecing me Together by Renee Watson (2017) Newbery Honor 2018/Coretta Scott King Award Tired of being singled out at her mostly-white private school as someone who needs support, high school junior Jade would rather participate in the school's amazing Study Abroad program than join Women to Women, a mentorship program for at-risk girls.
+Tired of being singled out at her mostly-white private school as someone who needs support, high school junior Jade would rather participate in the school's amazing Study Abroad program than join Women to Women, a mentorship program for at-risk girls.

-Sweetgrass Basket by Marlene Carvell (2005) Jane Addams Peace Association Honor 2006 In prose poetry and alternating voices, Marlene Carvell weaves a heartbreakingly beautiful story based on the real-life experiences of Native American children.
+Sweetgrass Basket by Marlene Carvell (2005) Honor book 2006

+In prose poetry and alternating voices, Marlene Carvell weaves a heartbreakingly beautiful story based on the real-life experiences of Native American children.
 Mattie and Sarah are two Mohawk sisters who are sent to an off-reservation school after the death of their mother.
 Subject to intimidation and corporal punishment, with little hope of contact with their father, the girls are taught menial tasks to prepare them for life as domestics.
 How Mattie and Sarah protect their culture, memories of their family life, and their love for each other makes for a powerful, unforgettable historical novel.